 Original, independent, thought leadership

-Anchored in a defined classification framework for sustainable funds, our research activities extend to investment strategies, portfolio construction, and the various investment alternatives encompassing sustainable investing across investment products.
-These include, for example, mutual funds, exchange-traded funds (ETFs), exchange-traded notes (ETNs), closed-end funds, REITs, MLPs, as well as individual securities such as stocks, long and short-term bonds, including green bonds, social bonds and sustainable bonds.
+Our core mission is to publish original, independent, and thought-leadership investment research and analysis.
+This informs decision-making in the sphere of sustainable investing and helps track critical trends and developments in the sector.
+Anchored in a defined classification framework for sustainable funds, our research activities extend comprehensively to investment strategies, portfolio construction, and the various investment alternatives encompassing sustainable investing across a diverse range of investment products.
+These include, for example, mutual funds, exchange-traded funds (ETFs), exchange-traded notes (ETNs), closed-end funds, REITs, MLPs, private/direct/local small business loans and investments via digital platforms as well as individual securities such as stocks, long and short-term bonds, including green bonds, social bonds, and sustainable bonds.

-We cover the broad arc of sustainable investing approaches, ranging from values-based investing, negative screening or exclusions, thematic investing, impact investing, ESG integration, shareholder/bondholder engagement and proxy voting practices.
+values-based investing, screening and exclusions, impact investing, thematic investing, ESG integration, shareholder/bondholder engagement, and proxy voting practices.

-Our content is primarily intended to educate, inform and guide investors as well as financial intermediaries.
-Included are asset owners, such as endowments, foundations, and pension funds, distributors, wealth management platforms, robo-advisors, family offices as well as other sustainable investing stakeholders.
+Our content is primarily intended to educate, inform, and guide a broad audience of investors and financial intermediaries.
+This includes asset owners, such as endowments, foundations, and pension funds, as well as distributors, wealth management platforms, robo-advisors, family offices, and other crucial sustainable investing stakeholders.

 Why focus exclusively on sustainable investing?

-- Values-based Investing – a strategy based on the guiding principle of investments that are based on a set of beliefs that contain a view toward achieving a positive societal outcome.
-Typically, this approach is executed via negative screening, divestiture, or divestment.
+Values-based Investing: A strategy based on the guiding principle of investments that align with a set of faith-based or religious beliefs, ethical, moral, environmental or social mandates, aimed at achieving a positive societal outcome.
+Typically, this approach is executed via negative screening, divestiture, or divestment from companies or sectors misaligned with specific values.

-- Exclusionary Investing – involves the exclusion of companies or certain sectors from portfolios based on specific ethical, religious, social or environmental guidelines.
-Traditional examples of exclusionary strategies cover the avoidance of any investments in companies that are fully or partially engaged in gambling, sex related activities, the production of alcohol, tobacco, firearms, fossil fuels or even nuclear energy.
-These exclusionary categories have been extended, in recent years, to incorporate serious labor-related actions or penalties, compulsory or child labor, human rights violations and genocide.
+Screening and Exclusionary Investing: This involves the overweighting or underweighting of stocks, bonds and other instruments in portfolios based on their ESG scores or categorically excluding securities, companies or certain sectors or industries as eligible securities based on specific ethical, religious, social or environmental guidelines or preferences.
+Traditional examples of exclusionary strategies cover the avoidance of any investments in companies fully or partially engaged in activities like gambling, sex-related industries, the production of alcohol, tobacco, firearms, fossil fuels, or even nuclear energy.
+These exclusionary categories have been extended in recent years to incorporate serious labor-related actions or penalties, compulsory or child labor, human rights violations, and genocide.
+Screening can also extend to positive/best in class screening or norms-based screening in which issuers may be selected on the basis that they would outperform peers on specified ESG metrics or exceed a minimum ESG-rating threshold or excluded when issuers violate international standards such as the UN Global Compact, OECD Guidelines or ILO conventions.

-- Impact Investing – a relatively small but growing slice of the sustainable investing segment, impact investments are investments directed to companies, organizations, and funds with the intention to achieve measurable social and environmental impacts alongside a financial return.
-The direct capital in this strategy addresses challenges in sectors such as sustainable agriculture, renewable energy, conservation, microfinance, affordable and accessible basic services, including housing, healthcare, and education.
+Impact Investing: A relatively small but growing segment of sustainable investing, impact investments are directed to companies, organizations, and funds with the explicit intention to achieve measurable social and environmental impacts alongside a financial return.
+The direct capital in this strategy addresses challenges in sectors such as sustainable agriculture, renewable energy, conservation, microfinance, and affordable and accessible basic services, including housing, healthcare, and education.

-- Thematic Investing – an investment approach with a focus on a particular idea or unifying concept.
-Clean energy, clean tech and gender diversity are a few of the leading sustainable investing fund themes.
-Investing in green, social and sustainability bonds or low carbon emitting stocks, bonds and funds also fall into the thematic investing category.
+Thematic Investing: An investment approach with a focus on a particular idea or unifying concept.
+Clean energy, clean technology, and gender diversity are a few of the leading sustainable investing fund themes.
+Investing in green, social, and sustainability bonds or low-carbon-emitting stocks, bonds, and funds also falls into the thematic investing category.

-- ESG Integration – the investment strategy by which environmental, social and governance factors and risks are systematically analyzed and, when deemed relevant and material to an entity’s long-term performance, influence the buy, hold and sell decision of a security.
-Within this category of sustainable investing, significant variations exist in how ESG integration is deployed in investment portfolios.
+ESG Integration: This investment strategy involves the systematic, ongoing analysis of financially material environmental, social, and governance factors and risks.
+When deemed relevant and material to an entity’s long-term financial performance, these factors directly influence the buy, hold, and sell decisions of a security.
+Within this category of sustainable investing, significant variations exist regarding how ESG integration is deployed in investment portfolios.
+That said, no automatic restrictions on the investable universe are implied.

 SUSTAINABLE RESEARCH AND ANALYSIS